Fitbit Charge 3 full review

 The Fitbit Charge 3 is the updated version of the Charge 2, Fitbit’s most popular activity tracker to date.
 The Charge range has a slim design and core fitness features that appeal to many for the price and rich list of health-insight functions.

-The Charge 3 takes what was good about 2016’s Charge 2 and makes it better by refining the fit, features and accessories to appeal to an audience that may not want to spend £200 or over on one of Fitbit’s smartwatches, the Versa and Ionic.
+The Charge 2 (launched in 2016) was our #1 fitness tracker, based on its range of features and price.
+The Charge 3 takes what was good about the Charge 2 and makes it better by refining the fit, features and accessories to appeal to an audience that may not want to spend hundreds or over on one of Fitbit’s larger-screened smartwatches, the Versa and Ionic.

 Fitbit Charge 3: Design and build